-Bones and cartilages are types of connective tissue in the body.
-Bones are hard tissue that form the skeletal structure of the body; Cartilages are not as hard and rigid as bones, and present in areas of the body like the ear, nose and joints.
-In the joints of the body, cartilage covers the ends of the bones and acts as a shock absorber to prevent the ends of bones from rubbing against each other.
+Bone and cartilage are types of connective tissues in the body.
+A bone is hard tissue that forms the skeletal structure of the body.
+Cartilage, by comparison, is not as hard and rigid as bone, and is present in areas of the body like the ear, nose, and joints.
+In the joints of the body, cartilage covers the ends of the bones and acts as a shock absorber to prevent bones from rubbing against each other.

-Cartilage essentially consists of chondrocyte cells which produces extracellular matrix consisting of collagen fibres, proteoglycan and elastin fibres and different types of cartilage contain these components in different proportions.
+Cartilage essentially consists of chondrocyte cells which produce an extracellular matrix consisting of collagen fibres, proteoglycan, and elastin fibres.
+Different types of cartilage contain these components in different proportions.
 Cartilage, unlike bones, does not contain blood vessels.

-Bone or osseous tissue is made up of osteoblasts, the progenitor cells, which give rise to osteocytes, which are the mature bone cells, and osteoclasts which are large cells that breakdown bone tissue for growth, repair and remodelling.
-Another type of bone lining cells is present that regulate the movement of calcium and phosphate in and out of the bone.
+Bone or osseous tissue is made up of osteoblasts, the progenitor cells that give rise to osteocytes, which are mature bone cells; and osteoclasts, large cells that breakdown bone tissue for growth, repair, and remodelling.
+Another type of bone lining cells is present to regulate the movement of calcium and phosphate in and out of the bone.

 Cartilage comprises of chondrocytes, produced by precursor cells known as chondroblasts.
-Chondroblast, produce a dense matrix comprising of collagen and elastin fibres, in which the mature chondrocyte cells are embedded.
+Chondroblast produces a dense matrix comprised of collagen and elastin fibres, in which mature chondrocyte cells are embedded.

-Main disorders of the bone consists of are osteoporosis, in which the bone mineral density gets reduced, and increases the likelihood of a fracture, osteosarcoma, a cancerous condition of the bone, osteomyelitis, which is an infection of the bone marrow and osteogenesis imperfecta which is a genetic disorder.
+Common bone disorders include osteoporosis, wherein the mineral density of bones is reduced, thus increasing the likelihood of fracture; osteosarcoma, a cancerous condition of the bone; osteomyelitis, which is an infection of the bone marrow; and osteogenesis imperfecta, which is a genetic disorder.

-Diseases of the cartilage include, osteoarthritis is a condition in which the cartilage gets thinned out resulting in friction between bones, achondroplasia, which leads to dwarfism, costochondritis, which is inflammation of the cartilage in the ribs resulting in chest pain and chondrodystrophies which are a group of diseases due to disturbance in growth of cartilage and subsequent ossification of cartilage.
+Diseases of the cartilage include osteoarthritis, a condition in which the cartilage is thinned out, resulting in friction between bones; achondroplasia, which leads to dwarfism; costochondritis, which is inflammation of the cartilage in the ribs, resulting in chest pain; and chondrodystrophies, which are a group of diseases caused by the disturbance of cartilage growth and subsequent ossification (hardening) of cartilage.

-Bones are classified into long, short, flat, irregular, sesamoid and sutural bones.
-Most bones of the limb are long bones characterized by a long shaft and curved structure.
-Examples include femur, tibia, fibula, humerus, ulna and radius.
-Short bones are the same in length and width and present in the ankle and wrist.
-Flat bones are thin and curved and examples include bones of the skull and sternum.
+Bones are classified into long, short, flat, irregular, sesamoid, and sutural types.
+Most bones of the limb are long bones characterized by a long shaft and curved structure; examples include the femur, tibia, fibula, humerus, ulna, and radius.
+Short bones are the same in length and width and are present in the ankle and wrist.
+Flat bones are thin and curved and found in the skull and sternum.
 Irregular bones are found in the spine and hip region.
-Sesamoid bones are developed in the tendons, and most commonly found in the palm of the hands and soles of the feet, and in the kneecaps.
-Sutural bones are very small bones found in the sutures between the cranial bones, and vary in different persons.
+Sesamoid bones are developed in the tendons and most commonly found in kneecaps, the palms of the hands, and the soles of the feet.
+Sutural bones are very small and located in the sutures between the cranial bones; they vary in different persons.

-Types of cartilage include hyaline cartilage, fibrocartilage and elastic cartilage.
-Hyaline cartilage is the most abundant of the three types of cartilage.
-It is found mainly in the bronchial tubes, larynx, nose and trachea, end of long bones and in the embryonic skeleton.
+Types of cartilage include hyaline cartilage, fibrocartilage, and elastic cartilage.
+Hyaline cartilage is the most abundant of the three types.
+It is found mainly in the bronchial tubes, larynx, nose, and trachea, in the end of long bones, and in the embryonic skeleton.
 It serves to provide structure and smooth movement.
-Fibrocartilage is a tough form of cartilage found at the site of fractures, intervertebral discs, knee, hip and other joints.
+Fibrocartilage is a tough form of cartilage found at the site of fractures, intervertebral discs, and joints, such as those found in the knee and hip.
 Fibrocartilage provides rigidity and structure to the attached structures.
-Elastic cartilage is more elastic and is present in the external ear, auditory tubes and epiglottis.
+Elastic cartilage is more elastic and is present in the external ear, auditory tubes, and epiglottis.

-Bones perform a variety of functions like protecting the body against mechanical damage, for example the skull protects the brain and the rib cage protects the internal organs and so on; assists in the movement of the body as the skeletal muscles are attached to the bones; provides a framework and shape of the body; stores minerals like calcium and phosphorous; red bone marrow stored in the bones, produces erythrocytes (red blood cells) and leucocytes (white blood cells); and yellow bone marrow which also contains adipose cells is an important reserved for energy.
+Bones perform a variety of functions in vertebrates, often protecting the body against mechanical damage.
+For example, the skull protects the brain, and the rib cage protects the internal organs, and so on.
+Bones assist in the movement of the body, as skeletal muscles are attached to the bones.
+They provide a framework and shape for the body and store minerals like calcium and phosphorous.
+They also store red bone marrow, which produces erythrocytes (red blood cells) and leucocytes (white blood cells), and yellow bone marrow, which also contains adipose cells that reserve energy.

-The main functions of cartilage tissue include reducing friction at the joints, supporting tracheal and bronchial tubes, acting as shock absorbers between vertebrae, maintaining the shape and flexibility of ear, nose and so on.
+The main functions of cartilage tissue include reducing friction at the joints, supporting tracheal and bronchial tubes, acting as shock absorbers between vertebrae, and maintaining the shape and flexibility of the ear, nose, etc.